 - (f) "Medical information" has the same meaning as provided in section 18-4-412(2)(b), and additionally includes information about the requesting patient's adverse medical incident, even if not protected by the physician-patient privilege, including information created by a physician, other licensed health-care professional, or health-care institution staff, management, executive staff, or corporate directors, including, but not limited to, audit trails, text messages, messages on any messaging system, electronic mail communications, other electronic communications, and handwritten documents.
-Medical information does not include documents or statements protected by the attorney-client privilege, attorney work product doctrine, or documents, statements, or communications created during or occurring during an initiated open discussion as defined in section 25-51-102 (4)3. - (g) "Medical communication" means correspondence to or from a health-care professional or health-care institution sent via U.S. United States mail, private courier, hand-delivery, facsimile, electronic mail, text message, messages on any messaging system, or any other format that contains information about the requesting patient's adverse medical incident.
-Medical communication does not include documents or statements protected by the attorney-client privilege, attorney work product doctrine, or documents, statements, or communications created during or occurring during an initiated open discussion as defined in section 25-51-102 (4)3.
+Medical information does not include documents or statements protected by the attorney-client privilege or attorney work product doctrine; documents, statements, or communications created during or occurring during an initiated open discussion as defined in section 25-51-102 (4); recommendations to address any adverse incident made by those professional review committees established in sections 12-30-204 and 12-30-205; or recommendations to improve a quality management program to reduce risks to patients as referenced in section 25-3-109 or 25-3.5-904. - (g) "Medical communication" means correspondence to or from a health-care professional or health-care institution sent via United States mail, private courier, hand-delivery, facsimile, electronic mail, text message, messages on any messaging system, or any other format that contains information about the requesting patient's adverse medical incident.
+Medical communication does not include documents or statements protected by the attorney-client privilege or attorney work product doctrine; documents, statements, or communications created during or occurring during an initiated open discussion as defined in section 25-51-102 (4); recommendations to address any adverse incident made by those professional review committees established in sections 12-30-204 and 12-30-205; or recommendations to improve a quality management program to reduce risks to patients as referenced in section 25-3-109 or 25-3.5-904.